Is car ownership part of your plan? Mrs. Frugalwoods shares a few things to think about when deciding if your lifestyle requires your own vehicle.

 While living in Cambridge, Massachusetts, we had a Zipcar membership.
 Although we didn’t feel the need to own a car full-time, having the option to grab a car here and there was ideal for errands (especially grocery shopping).
 Since Zipcar had several locations close to our apartment, it was also extremely convenient.

 When I lived in New York City, taxis and ride services like Uber and Lyft were perfect solutions to the rare occasions when taking the subway or walking just wasn’t going to cut it.
-Use them sparingly, though: They’re far too expensive for a daily commute.
+Use them sparingly, though: Using a ride service is far too expensive for a daily commute.

 Biking and Walking

 In Cambridge, my husband biked to work every day, so we didn’t need for a second car.
 Bike commuting involved some start-up costs—bike, helmet, reliable lock, and lights—but it ended up being extremely frugal long term, and enabled us to maintain a one-car household for many years.
 While living in cities, we also found commuting by foot turned routine errands into exercise and gave us a chance to enjoy the city.
 Walking and biking evolved into hobbies for my husband and me and became more than just a means of getting from point A to B.